digitalemil/HDFIntegrationForHDPDemoStudio/README.md

 8. Browse to: http://sandbox:8081/nifi (If you specified a different port above modify the URL accordingly)

 9. Configure the PutKafka Processor.
-Set the topic name either to the topic you defined in HDPDemoStudio (Storm reads on this topic) or add an extra "-spark" for using SparkStreaming
+Set the topic name either to the topic you defined in HDPDemoStudio (Storm reads from this topic) or add an extra "-spark" for using SparkStreaming

 And then feed data into your application: